Gashlycrumbtiny/lc-dmp/_episodes/02-elements-of-dmps.md

 ---
-title: "GitHub, Markdown, and Jekyll"
+title: "Elements of Data Management Planning"
-teaching: 10
+teaching: 40
 exercises: 0
 questions:
 - "How are pages published?"